 Nike has been designing clothes since the 1960s - so they have 50 years of experience under their belt in the sportswear department.
 And, in all honesty, it really shows in terms of the products, which stand out for three key reasons: exceptional high quality, their technical features and their impeccable design.

-Numerous pieces in Nike’s collection are made with Nike Dri-Fit technology - a microfiber, polyester fabric that moves sweat away from the body and to the fabric surface, where it evaporates.
+Numerous pieces in Nike’s collection are made with Nike Dri-FIT technology - a microfiber, polyester fabric that moves sweat away from the body and to the fabric surface, where it evaporates.
 The result?
 Athletes are kept dry and comfortable.

-Other pieces are made with mesh panels, either on the bottom of leggings or in the middle of sports bras, to offer additional ventilation - which is always welcome during a workout.
+Some pieces are made with mesh panels, either on the bottom of leggings or in the middle of sports bras, to offer additional ventilation - which is always welcome during a workout.
 Other pieces, like the Nike Victory Women’s Training leggings, are made with graduated compression which targets key muscle groups.
 Some leggings also offer seamless sides, which means you won't feel any fabric digging into you during a workout session—it’s little details like these which make all the difference.

 Ultimately, their garments are functional and performance-driven—which is what most people look for in activewear.

 This quality and dedication to detail can also be seen in the fit of the garments, too.
 Leggings are soft and stretchy but are durable and thick enough so they are not transparent.

 Sports bras are supportive but mould to the shape of a woman’s body and actually stay in place during a high impact session.
 Likewise, Nike tops are designed to flatter, with the option for either loose or tight fitting clothing - whichever an individual prefers.

 Working out should be a pleasant experience and the purpose of activewear is to make an athlete feel as comfortable as possible.
 It’s clear that a lot of attention goes into the design of Nike’s clothes as the brand’s offering is as comfortable as it gets, with slimline fast-drying running tights, alongside lightweight, airy tops and purpose-built sports bras.